sl1453/sl1453.github.io/index.md

 Well, don't just take my word for it.
 Head to the [**About**](about) page to dive in.
 I promise I won't overshare like I do with my friends.

-Ready to explore?
+PS: If you see this, that means I just learnt website making.
+Ready?
 Let's go!